itsektionen/kistan-doc/src/lights/dmx/fixture_config.md

   lowerNibbleForChannel?: number;

   // Maps the 0-255 range onto another range when displaying,
-  // Most notable use case is rotations, were mapping from [0-255]
+  // most notable use case is rotations, were mapping from [0-255]
   // to [0 degrees, 540 degrees].
   mapRangeForDisplay?: {
     min: number;